mxagar/linux_nvidia_egpu/README.md

 ## Using the GPU

-If we follow all the steps in the previous section [Install Linux](#install-linux), we should have a GPU up and running on our machine; we can check that as follows:
+If we follow all the steps in the previous section [Install Linux and GPU Drivers](#install-linux-and-gpu-drivers), we should have a GPU up and running on our machine; we can check that as follows:

 ```bash
 # On Ubuntu machine with eGPU connected before boot